Why Contingent Workers Could Be the Competitive Edge You Need

 Fresh Outlooks

-A company doesn’t always need a new employee.
-Often, all that’s required are some new perspectives.
-A fast and cost-effective way to get that kind of fresh outlook is by bringing someone in from outside.
-A consultant or advisor brought on board temporarily is still a contingent worker.
+A fast and cost-effective way to get a fresh outlook is by bringing someone in from outside.
+A consultant, administrator, or advisor brought on board temporarily is still a contingent worker.

-Sometimes in business, a firm’s key decision-makers can struggle to see the wood for the trees.
-Being too close to day-to-day operations makes it tough to find new paths for development.
+Sometimes in business, a company’s key decision-makers can struggle to see the forest for the trees.
 A pro with industry experience but no close ties to the company may see things more clearly.
-That kind of fresh perspective could make all the difference to a firm’s strategic direction.
+That kind of fresh perspective could make all the difference to a company’s strategic direction.

 Easier, Swifter Hiring

-Hiring for your business is often a complicated process to solve a simple problem.
-You need to add talent and skills to your organization so that you can succeed.
-That’s simple enough, but in practice doing so takes lots of time and effort.
-You must perform a talent search, interview process, and then onboard your new hire.
+Hiring for your business is often a complicated process to solve a simple problem—bring in new talent and skills to your organization so you can succeed.

-Trialing these new approaches can help companies meet many essential challenges.
-Those include meeting new market demands and improving customer experience.
+Trialing these new approaches can help companies face challenges, including meeting new market demands and improving customer experience.

 Challenges of a Contingent Workforce

-It’s rare for any business decision to be all upside.
+It’s rare for any business decision to be all upsides.
 Choosing to use contingent workers is no exception.
 Using non-permanent staff can create some challenges.
-The following are five that you need to overcome if you go down the contingent work route.
-The first step to overcoming them is fully understanding what they are.
+Here are some hiccups you might face with contingent workers and how to address them.

 Control & Oversight

 Contingent workers aren’t your employees.
 Always keep that in mind.
-You can – and should – give them a clear brief as to what you expect from them.
-You can also keep track of their process and check-in regularly.
-Even given that, though, you don’t have as much control or oversight as you would have over a permanent employee.
+You can—and should—be clear about what you expect from them.
+You should also keep track of their progress and check in regularly.
+Keep in mind, though, you don’t have as much control or oversight as you would have over a permanent employee.

 Screening & Trust

 Even though they’re not permanent employees, you put a lot of trust in contingent workers.
 You’ll often give them access to your premises or systems.
 You may also allow them to see and use sensitive information.
-If you don’t vet contractors as you would other workers, they could cause real damage.
-It only takes one person to improperly handle customer data, for instance, to dent your reputation forever.
+If you don’t vet contractors as you would other workers, they could cause real financial and reputational damage.

 Legality

-In general, a firm has fewer responsibilities to a contingent worker than to an employee.
+In general, a company has fewer responsibilities to a contingent worker than to an employee.
 You’re not typically expected to offer employee benefits.
-That means you’re likely not liable for providing insurance, paid leave, or similar.
-Things aren’t always black and white, though.
+That means you’re likely not liable for providing insurance, paid leave, or similar legal responsibilities.

-It can be tricky to define whether an individual is an employee or not.
-You need to get familiar with all the relevant legislation in your area.
-It can cause legal problems if you treat an employee as if they’re a contingent worker.
-You may get hit with fines and penalties, for instance, by your region’s relevant tax authorities.
-That’s if you improperly declare an employee as an independent contractor.
+It can be tricky to define whether an individual is an employee or not, but it can cause legal problems if you treat an employee as if they’re a contingent worker.
+You may get hit with fines and penalties if you improperly declare an employee as an independent contractor (known as employee misclassification).

 Inconsistent Access to Talent

 Taking on contingent workers is a way to cover skills gaps.
 It’s one of the primary advantages of project-by-project hiring.
-There is a related drawback, however.
+There’s a related drawback, however.
 On occasion, you may find yourself unable to harness the right skills at the right time.

-Take, for instance, if your firm faces a particular challenge at short notice.
+For example, if your company faces a particular challenge at short notice.
 If you rely on contingent workers, you’re not guaranteed to be able to find and contract the right pro in time.
 You wouldn’t face that issue if you’d hired a full-time employee who has the relevant skills.

 Team Building & Culture

 Weak company culture and no real team morale can hurt any company.
 Engaged employees who bond with their colleagues are more productive.
-Weigh this drawback of contingent workers against the benefits their use can bring.
+Weigh this drawback of contingent workers against the benefits of using them.

 Tips for Managing Contingent Workers

-That there are challenges when using contingent workers, doesn’t mean you shouldn’t do so.
-By being aware of the potential drawbacks, you can best place your firm to avoid them.
-That way, you can enjoy the many benefits of non-permanent staff.
+Knowing the potential drawbacks can help your company avoid them and enjoy the many benefits of non-permanent staff.
 We’ve put together a few very brief tips for managing a contingent workforce.

 Due Diligence